JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ---
 class: dropdown
 ---
-Everything we've been doing so far has created docker images which are not OCI-compliant.
+Everything we've been doing so far has created docker images which are functional, but not OCI-compliant.
 This means they do not follow the OCI Image specification.

 This can lead to confusion in downstream use cases, when your runtime expects a given artifact structure.